 Quanex Corporation is subject to extensive laws and regulations concerning the discharge of materials into the environment and the remediation of chemical contamination.
 To satisfy such requirements, Quanex Corporation must make capital and other expenditures on an ongoing basis.
 Quanex Corporation accrues its best estimates of its remediation obligations and adjusts such accruals as further information and circumstances develop.
 Those estimates may change substantially depending on information about the nature and extent of contamination, appropriate remediation technologies, and regulatory approvals.
-In accruing for environmental remediation liabilities, costs of future expenditures for environmental remediation are not discounted to their present value, unless the amount and timing of the expenditures are fixed or reliably determinable.
-When environmental laws might be deemed to impose joint and several liability for the costs of responding to contamination, Quanex Corporation accrues its allocable share of liability taking into account the number of parties participating, their ability to pay their shares, the volumes and nature of the wastes involved, the nature of anticipated response actions, and the nature of Quanex Corporation's alleged connections.
+In accruing for environmental remediation liabilities, costs of future expenditures for environmental remediation tabilities or estimates of information, quanex Corporation accrues its allocable share of liability taking into account the number of parties participating, their ability to pay their shares, the volumes and nature of the wastes involved, the nature of anticipated response actions, and the nature of Quanex Corporation's alleged connections.
 Recoveries of environmental remediation costs from other parties are recorded as assets when their receipt is deemed probable.
-Unanticipated changes in circumstances and/or legal requirements could result in expenses being incurred in future periods in addition to an increase in actual cash required to remediate contamination for which Quanex Corporation is responsible.
+Unanticipated changes in circumstances and/or legal requirements could result in expenses being incurred in future periods in addition to an increase in actual cash required to remediate contamination for which Quanex Corporation's responsible.